bludit/documentation-english/pages/plugins/plugin-basics/index.md

 ```

 <h2 id="hello-world">Hello World</h2>
-The Hello World plugin for Bludit, the below code needs to be in the file `plugin.php`.
+The Hello World plugin for Bludit.
+The code below needs to be in the `plugin.php` file.

 ```
 <?php